lcampit/lcampit/README.md

 ---

-Hi, I’m @Leo-Campo, complete name's Leonardo Campitelli.
+Hi, I’m @lcampit, complete name's Leonardo Campitelli.
 I'm a 👨‍💻 Computer Engineer aching to improve and fine-tune my own developing style.
 My main desire is to develop useful programs and applications to solve problems and needs, and I do love to code.

 As of now I'm working as a Software Engineer in Italy, developing web apps on both frontend and backend as well as scouting for different tools to improve